Skip to main content

 Adult physical activity levels by age

 Physical activity levels among adults decreases with increasing age, whereby considerably fewer (40%) older adults (aged 65 years or older) report engaging in 150 minutes of physical activity a week compared to those who are younger.
-This age-related difference in physical activity levels has persisted overtime.
-[1]
+This age-related difference in physical activity levels has persisted over time.[1]

-[1] Statistics Canada.
+• [1] Statistics Canada.
 Canadian Community Health Survey.
-Table 13-10-0096-01 Health characteristics, annual estimates.2018.
+Table 13-10-0096-01 Health characteristics, annual estimates.2023.
 Available here.